Pride and Prejudice (1995 TV series): Themes and style

-The novel shows irony with "unmistakable strains of cynicism, ... laughing at human nature without any real hope of changing it".
-Laughter in the story, which ranges from irresponsible laughter to laughter at people and laughter of amusement and relief, can also be linked to the sexual tensions among the different characters.
+In the words of Austen biographer John Halperin, the novel shows irony with "unmistakable strains of cynicism, ... laughing at human nature without any real hope of changing it".
+Scholar Elvira Casal argues that laughter in the story, which ranges from irresponsible laughter to laughter at people and laughter of amusement and relief, can also be linked to the sexual tensions among the different characters.
 Despite their appeal to modern audiences, laughter and wit were seen as vulgar and irreverent in Austen's time.
-The BBC drama made changes "with a view to exposing a character, or adding humour or irony to a situation".
+As one newspaper article noted at the time the series first aired, the BBC drama made changes "with a view to exposing a character, or adding humour or irony to a situation".
 The adaptation comically exaggerates the characters of Mrs. Bennet, Miss Bingley and Mr. Collins, even showing Mrs. Bennet on the verge of hysteria in many of the early scenes.

 The serial expands on Austen's metaphorical use of landscapes, reinforcing beauty and authenticity.
 Elizabeth takes every opportunity to enjoy nature and to escape exposure to Mr. Collins and Lady Catherine.
-The most symbolic use of nature in the novel is Elizabeth and the Gardiners' visit to Pemberley in Derbyshire, where Elizabeth becomes conscious of her love for Darcy.
+Critic Sue Parrill contends that the most symbolic use of nature in the novel is Elizabeth and the Gardiners' visit to Pemberley in Derbyshire, where Elizabeth becomes conscious of her love for Darcy.
 The story makes nature integral in the form of Old England.
 Elizabeth's appreciation of the beauties of Derbyshire elevates Darcy in her and her relatives' opinion.
-Darcy's gaze through the window works as a movie screen, projecting Elizabeth's actions for him and the viewer.
+In her analysis of landscape in the series, H. Elisabeth Ellington suggests that Darcy's gaze through the window works as a movie screen, projecting Elizabeth's actions for him and the viewer.
 His participation in the English landscape is his redemption.